sandpiper-framework/sandpiper-web/README.md

 {{< /imgproc >}}
 ```

-When using the `imgproc` shortcode, store the image in the associated [Page Bundle](https://gohugo.io/content-management/page-bundles/) which is usually the same directory as the `_index.md` file.
+When using the `imgproc` shortcode, save the image in the associated [Page Bundle](https://gohugo.io/content-management/page-bundles/) which is usually the same directory as the `_index.md` file.

 ## Copyright

-Please see the LICENSE file for details.
+See the LICENSE file for details.